edgelesssys/constellation/docs/docs/architecture/overview.md

 ## Remote attestation of nodes

 To identify themselves, nodes use the remote-attestation functionality of the underlying CVM platform.
 Constellation supports Intel TDX and AMD SEV-SNP based platforms.
-Abstractly, Intel TDX and AMD SEV-SNP hash the initial memory contents of the CVMs.
-This hash is also called `launch digest`.
-The launch digest is reflected in each remote-attestation statement that is requested by the software inside the CVM.
 Abstractly, a remote-attestation statement `R` from a CVM looks as follows:

 ```
 R = Sig-CPU(<launch digest>, <auxiliary data>, <payload>)
 ```

-The `payload` is controlled by the software running inside the CVM.
-In the case of a Constellation node, the `payload` is always the public key of the respective Bootstrapper running inside the CVM.
+- `payload`: This is controlled by the software running inside the CVM.
+In the case of a Constellation node, the payload is always the public key of the respective Bootstrapper running inside the CVM.
 Thus, `R` can be seen as a certificate for that public key issued by the CPU.
 Based on this, nodes establish attested TLS (aTLS) connections. aTLS is used during [cluster creation](#cluster-creation) and when [growing a cluster](#cluster-growth).
+- `launch digest`: Abstactly, this is the hash of the initial memory contents of a CVM, provided by Intel TDX or AMD SEV-SNP.
+The initial setup of the CVM includes only third-party code provided by the cloud provider.
+- `auxiliary data`: Includes the digest of the subsequent booting process within the CVM, such as booting the Constellation node image and loading the Bootstrapper.
+This digest is stored in several of the 16 virtual registers provided by a virtual Trusted Platform Module (vTPM).
+This mechanism ensures the integrity and identity of a node, as explained in the following sections.

 ### Measurements